opencast/opencast/docs/guides/admin/docs/configuration/basic.md

 processed media.
 At least not without an extra amount of work involving modifications to the database.
 That is why you should think about this setting carefully.

-Second, adjust the binding address in `org.ops4j.pax.web.cfg`.
+Second, adjust the binding address in `org.ops4j.pax.web.cfg` and `jetty-opencast.xml`.
 The binding address can be set to `0.0.0.0` for general network access.

-The property to modify is:
+The property to modify in `org.ops4j.pax.web.cfg` is:

     org.ops4j.pax.web.listening.addresses=127.0.0.1

+In `jetty-opencast.xml`, modify:

+    <Set name="host">127.0.0.1</Set>

 Step 2: Setting the Login Details